millerhoo/journey2-new-data-lake/workshops/journey2-new-data-lake/LabGuide100.md

 ## Introduction
 Oracle offers a set of Big Data Journeys to help users get started using Oracle Cloud services with a purpose.
 These journeys are available to everyone at [http://www.oracle.com/bigdatajourney](http://www.oracle.com/bigdatajourney)

-**If you are an Oracle Employee/Partner with access to GSE (demo.oracle.com), you should follow the alternate Lab 100GSE instructions available here: [Lab 100GSE](LabGuide100GSE.md)**
+**If you are an Oracle Employee/Partner with access to GSE (demo.oracle.com), you should follow the alternate Lab 100GSE instructions available here: [LabGuide100GSE.md](LabGuide100GSE.md)**

 # Oracle Trial Account